Best Hotels in Madrid: Salamanca, Malasaña & the Gran Vía (2026)

 Price: €150–600/night | Location: Carrera de San Jerónimo, 8, Huertas

-Only YOU is the finest value design hotel in Madrid — the extraordinary design (the most consistently sophisticated mid-range hotel design in Spain — the Only YOU brand, started in Madrid in 2012 and now 8 properties nationally, has established the most distinctive Spanish boutique hotel aesthetic), the excellent café-restaurant, and the extraordinary position (the Huertas neighborhood — the most extraordinary restaurant and tapas concentration in Madrid, walking distance to the Prado and the Reina Sofía).
+Only YOU is the best-value design hotel in Madrid.
+The Only YOU brand — started in Madrid in 2012 and now 8 properties nationally — has established the most distinctive Spanish boutique hotel aesthetic, and no mid-range hotel design in Spain is as consistently sophisticated.
+Add a very good café-restaurant and a location in Huertas, the neighborhood with Madrid’s densest restaurant and tapas concentration, within walking distance of the Prado and the Reina Sofía.

 Malasaña — Creative Energy

-Character: Malasaña is Madrid’s most creative neighborhood — the extraordinary 1970s–80s Movida Madrileña heritage (the extraordinary cultural movement of the post-Franco era, the most extraordinary creative renaissance in Spanish history — the movement that produced Almodóvar, the extraordinary music scene, and the extraordinary Malasaña street art tradition), the extraordinary independent restaurants, and the extraordinary independent fashion shops of the Fuencarral and Corredera Baja de San Pablo streets.
+Character: Malasaña is Madrid’s most creative neighborhood, shaped by the 1970s–80s Movida Madrileña — the cultural movement of the post-Franco era and the greatest creative renaissance in Spanish history, which produced Almodóvar, a legendary music scene, and the Malasaña street art tradition.
+Today it runs on independent restaurants and the independent fashion shops of the Fuencarral and Corredera Baja de San Pablo streets.

 Best hotels:

-• The Student Hotel Madrid (the most interesting concept in Malasaña — the extraordinary co-living and hotel hybrid, the excellent rooftop pool, the excellent value, €80–250/night)
+- The Student Hotel Madrid (the most interesting concept in Malasaña — a co-living and hotel hybrid with a good rooftop pool and strong value, €80–250/night)

 Madrid Food Culture